NVIDIA/ais-k8s/helm/ais/README.md

 ## Cloud Credentials

-To configure backend provider secrets from the helm charts, set the value `cloud-secrets.enabled: true` for your environment in the [helmfile](./helmfile.yaml).
+To configure backend provider secrets managed by helm, set the value `cloudSecrets.enabled: true` for your environment in the [helmfile](./helmfile.yaml).

 Then, add a configuration values file in the [config/cloud](./config/cloud/) directory to populate the variables used by the [cloud-secrets templates](./charts/cloud-secrets/templates/).